 A testplan (tree-) element is used to organize individual test cases to be executed as a sequence.
 It is a collection of references to either action blocks or other test plans, to be processed as nested sub sequences of a superordinate test plan.
 Test case items within a test plan are executed sequentially.
 However, because each test case is implemented by an action block, parallel operations can be and are usually implemented on the block level.
-It is also possible, to execute multiple testplans in parallel (in different tabs or windows of the expecco UI) or to place a comple testplan inside an action block.
+It is also possible, to execute multiple testplans in parallel (in different tabs or windows of the expecco UI) or to place a complete testplan inside a compound action and execute multiple of them in parallel.

 For execution, individual test cases can be skipped or selectively re-executed.
 It is also possible to execute a test plan in a loop for a fixed or variable number of runs or until a particular condition arises.
 For example, it is possible to execute a test plan in a loop until a FAIL condition arises, which is useful to detect sporadic errors.